The Social Justice Ministry Team is responsible for three primary ministries: Environmental, Faith in Kern, and Open and Affirming.

 We stand ready to live out the UCC’s purpose statement from the Gospel of Matthew: to love God with all our heart, mind, soul, and strength, and our neighbor as ourself.
 Our work is aligned with the recently released United Church of Christ mission and vision statements, particularly in the call for welcome and a just world for all.

-- Open and Affirming Ministry (ONA) supports the Lesbian, Gay, Bisexual, Transgender, or Questioning Community (LGBTQ.)
+- Open and Affirming Ministry (ONA) supports the Lesbian, Gay, Bisexual, Transgender, or Questioning Community (LGBTQIA.)

 The following statement was adopted by TCC in 2015:

 The justice we seek is by its very nature a universal concept, embracing and welcoming all people.
-We recognize that the LGBTQ (lesbian, gay, bisexual, transgender, or questioning) community has been the target of discrimination and judgment, and we consciously choose to renounce that discrimination and judgment, by declaring ourselves an open and affirming (ONA) church, embracing justice and welcoming people of diverse sexual and gender orientations into the full communion of our church and to our friendship.
+We recognize that the LGBTQIA (lesbian, gay, bisexual, transgender, questioning/queer, intersex, and asexual ) community has been the target of discrimination and judgment, and we consciously choose to renounce that discrimination and judgment, by declaring ourselves an open and affirming (ONA) church, embracing justice and welcoming people of diverse sexual and gender orientations into the full communion of our church and to our friendship.